By DOUGLAS JOHN IMBROGNO | thestoryisthething.com | feb2020

 Streets and Alleys

 New York is also a city of streets and alleys.
-I cannot imagine the difference in perspective between the fellow with the umbrella (below), striding through an alley in Queens—and the Queen of Trump Tower in New York, for instance.
+Imagine the difference in perspective between the fellow with the umbrella (below), striding through an alley in Queens—and the Queen of Trump Tower in New York, for instance.

 Venus and Mars.
 No, Venus and Pluto.
 That is how far apart the man with the umbrella in Queens is from the lived experience of the Queen of Trump Tower and her deeply damaged, dangerous husband.